GianlucaGuarini/es6-project-starter-kit/README.md

 # Introduction

-javascript next introduces a lot of new cool [features](https://babeljs.io/features.html) unfortunately not yet available in the current modern browsers.
+javascript 2015/es6/next introduces a lot of new cool [features](https://babeljs.io/features.html) unfortunately not yet available in the current modern browsers.
 This starter kit contains all the tools you need to let you run your ES6 code on any kind of platform.

+# Philosophy

+> Just use what you really need

+This project __doesn't rely on any building tool__ like gulp, grunt, duo...
+By using the [make](make) file and customizing the tasks in the [tasks](tasks) folder you should be able to output any javascript project just according to your needs

 ## javascript ES6

 ```javascript